beubax/Grapheteria/docs/Advanced/Human_in_the_loop.md

 3. A future is created and awaited, pausing execution
 4. When input arrives, the future resolves and execution continues

-> Same process resumption is quite tricky to get right.
-An await operation on the `asyncio.Future` object blocks python's event loop, causing your workflow to become seemingly unresponsive.
-In reality, it is currently awaiting and this is intended behavior.
-To design a seamless system, use your workflow in tandem with a [server](Deployment).
-This way python switches between coroutines and you can provide inputs with ease.
-{: .note}

 ## Resumption Behavior

 There are two ways execution can resume after requesting input:

 ### Same-Process Resumption
-If input arrives while the original process is still running:
+If input is provided while the original process is still running (meaning the workflow hasn't been stopped and resumed with a new WorkflowEngine instance):

 ```python
 # In your workflow node